-Did you try countless DAW plugins to get the “true sound” and “analog warmth” of the vintage studio preamps or consoles?
-Have you noted that all plugins sound similar and if you add more plugins the result is only less satisfying?
+Did you try countless DAW plugins to get the “true sound” and “analogue warmth” of the vintage studio preamps or consoles?
+Have you noted that all plugins sound similar, and if you add more plugins, the result is only less satisfying?

-It is not much you can do about it… The DAW plugins are the only emulation of the analog circuits and your computer is not capable to calculate the mathematics involved in complex physical processes which happen every nanosecond in the analog hardware.
+It is not much you can do about it… The DAW plugins are the only emulation of the analogue circuits, and your computer is not capable of calculating the mathematics involved in complex physical processes which happen every nanosecond in the analogue hardware.

 Have you tried to patch the signal through the clone of the “vintage” mic preamp or compressor, only to battle with noise, hum, and ground loops for hours?

 You won’t win with the laws of physics.
 Every time you add the gain, the noise floor will rise, and every cable conducts the electric current, which may create the ground loop…

 The ST596 is a solution for all the above and many other problems which almost every music producer or studio engineer has encountered.

 Learn more about how the ST596 can help you to enjoy your work.